 One of the best plants for hanging baskets, Tracheophytas can also be an amazing choice to display in a vase and decorative terrariums!
-If you don’t want to grow them in pots, then these plants can be great centerpieces, too, if you know How to Grow Ferns in Water!
+If you don’t want to grow them in soil, then these plants can be great centerpieces, too, if you know How to Grow Ferns in Water!

 Can Ferns Grow in Water?